Boris, 73 was forced to sleep in his car

-Thankfully with your support, our accommodation service on the Northern Beaches, Ebbs House found Boris and provided him with the help he needed.
+When our team at Ebbs House, an accommodation service on the Northern Beaches, found Boris, they provided him with the help he desperately needed.

 It has been several months since we have encountered Boris and he is now enjoying each day at a local aged care facility.
-His health has improved, and he has reconnected with his family in Queensland.
+His health has improved, and he has reconnected with his family interstate.

 Now Boris finally can spend his spare time doing what he loves; painting and playing his guitar.

-Ebbs House is a transitional accommodation service for adult men and women who are experiencing homelessness.
+Ebbs House, a facility funded by a private benefactor with services funded by government, provides transitional accommodation support for adult men and women who are experiencing homelessness.